Human Hair Melanins: What We Have Learned and Have Not Learned from Mouse Coat Color Pigmentation

 TLDR We know a lot about mouse hair color, but not much about human hair color differences.

-The document discussed the biochemical processes involved in human hair pigmentation, focusing on the production of eumelanin and pheomelanin by melanocytes.
-It highlighted the roles of tyrosine, tyrosinase, and related proteins in eumelanogenesis, and the necessity of cysteine for pheomelanogenesis.
-While extensive research had been conducted on mouse coat color pigmentation, particularly regarding the effects of protein mutations, there was limited understanding of these effects on human hair pigmentation, except for MC1R polymorphisms associated with pheomelanogenesis.
-The document emphasized the importance of pH and cysteine levels in melanosomes for controlling melanogenesis and proposed a hypothesis to explain the diversity of human hair pigmentation based on these findings.
+The document discussed the biochemical processes involved in human hair pigmentation, focusing on the production of two types of melanin: eumelanin and pheomelanin.
+It highlighted the role of various proteins and enzymes, such as tyrosinase and MC1R, in melanogenesis.
+While extensive research had been conducted on mouse coat color pigmentation, there was limited understanding of the effects of mutations in these proteins on human hair pigmentation, except for MC1R polymorphisms.
+The study emphasized the importance of pH and cysteine levels in melanosomes and proposed a hypothesis to explain the diversity of human hair pigmentation based on these factors.